Alpha Baetis Mayfly Nymph Fly Pattern ..

 Sheridan is one of the BC Interiors most challenging yet rewarding lakes … and by rewarding I mean that if you catch enough fish you stand a very good chance of netting a few in the double digits! 😯 It stands to reason on a lake like this that when the hatch is on you don’t want to have to stop fishing for any reason.
 We were doing OK but the problem was that the fish were destroying our flies, which at the time were mostly Pheasant Tail and Hare’s Ear Nymphs.

 That evening we hit the bench to see what we could do.
 We stuck with pheasant tail as a perfect imitator of the mayfly’s gilled body, and with the hare’s ear’s dubbing concept for the thorax, but subbed in alternate materials for the fragile areas of both traditional flies – specifically the tails and wing cases.
-The result was the “alpha baetis” and it proved its self the very next day and has continued to be one of our go to bugs when ever the Callibaetis genera nymphs have the bow’s attention.
+The result was the “Alpha Baetis Mayfly Nymph Fly” and it proved its self the very next day.
+It continues to be one of our go to bugs when ever the Callibaetis genera nymphs have the bow’s attention.

 - Thread: Black – 8/0

 - Hook: Togen Natural Bend – Size #14

 - Bead: Togen “Cool Brown” – Size 5/64

 - Rib: Copper Wire – Size Small

 - Wing Case: Scud Back – Brown

 - Tail: Krystal Flash – Brown